gamesbook/protograf/docs/source/customised_shapes.rst

 `↑ <table-of-contents_>`_

 A key property for a hexagon is its *orientation*; this can either be *flat*, which is the default, or *pointy*.
-The examples below show how commands can be applied to each.
+The examples below show how each can be customised in a similar way.

 - `Borders <hexBorders_>`_
 - `Centre <hexCentre_>`_